1972 Wings Tour Bus: Wings Tour bus

 McCartney wanted to have a good time during the tour, noting as the tour began that "We never had time to do that in the Beatle days."
 In particular, he liked the idea of being out in the sun while traveling rather than stuck inside a vehicle in the heat of July and August.

 The bus visited 25 cities in 9 countries, for 25 concerts in July and August 1972, covering 7500 mi.
-The concert locations were printed and displayed in the bus's spinning destination indicator.
+The concert locations were printed and displayed in the bus's rolling destination indicator.
 The bus had a top speed of 38 mph, making it, in the view of author Howard Sounes, "no doubt huge fun ... [but] a slow and inefficient way to navigate the continent."
 Wings member Seiwell later recalled cars zipping by them on European motorways and said of the bus, "It was quite nice, but it didn't make a lot of sense."
 The bus travelled in convoy with a crew tour bus.
 Whenever it looked like the buses would not arrive at the venue on time for a concert, a convoy of other vehicles would be sent from the venue to collect them.

 During the tour, the band and their family members stayed in luxury hotels rather than in the bus (with hotel extras costing the band most of their wages during the tour).
 Most of the adults on the bus also smoked cannabis, but rather than storing the drugs on the bus and risking taking them through customs they were regularly posted from England, which caused problems during the tour as the Swedish police discovered the scheme.
-This prevented the tour from going on to the USA and Japan, and it concluded in Berlin on 24 August 1972.
+This prevented the tour from going on to the US and Japan, and it concluded in Berlin on 24 August 1972.